stolostron/rhacm-docs/manage_cluster/create_ocp_aws.md

 copyright:
   years: 2020
-lastupdated: "2020-04-06"
+lastupdated: "2020-04-07"

 ---

 # Creating an OpenShift cluster on Amazon Web Services

 You can use the Red Hat Advanced Cluster Management for Kubernetes console to create a Red Hat OpenShift Container Platform cluster on Amazon Web Services (AWS).
-{:shortdesc}

   - [Prerequisites](#prerequisites)
   - [Creating your cluster with the Red Hat Advanced Cluster Management for Kubernetes console](#creating-your-cluster-with-the-red-hat-advanced-cluster-management-for-kubernetes-console)